ratify-project/ratify/CONTRIBUTING.md

 ### Debugging Ratify with VS Code

 Ratify can run through cli command or run as a http server.
 Create a [launch.json](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) file in the .vscode directory, then hit F5 to debug.
 Note the first debug session may take a few minutes to load, subsequent session will be much faster.
+A demo of VS Code debugging experience is available from ratify community meeting [recording](https://youtu.be/o5ufkZRDiIg?si=mzSw5XHPxBJmgq8i&t=2793) min 46:33.

 Here is a sample json for cli.
 Note that for the following sample json to successfully work, you need to make sure that `verificationCerts` attribute of the verifier in your config file points to the notation verifier's certificate file.
 In order to do that, you can download the cert file with the following command:
 `curl -sSLO https://raw.githubusercontent.com/deislabs/ratify/main/test/testdata/notation.crt`,